ProtoTest/ProtoTest.Nightshade/README.md

 - Download and install GallioBundle-3.4.xx.msi from https://code.google.com/p/mb-unit/downloads/list
 - Download and install TestPlant's Eggplant.  http://www.testplant.com/support/downloads/current/
 - Download and Install .Net 4.0 if it's not already installed.
-- Connect the device(s) via USB to your computer.
+- Connect the device(s) via USB to your computer, and install the drivers as detailed in the section below.
 - Verify the device has VMLite VNC Server for Android installed.
 If necessary, download and install from google play.
 - Install the Android controller to your PC : http://www.vmlite.com/vaac/.
 Start the "VMLite Android App Controller" program, and click USB Connect to start the VMLite VNC Server on the device.
 Verify the app says the server is running.
 - On the PC, Install Github GUI.
 Go to http://www.github.com/ and Click "download github for windows".